Who is a Digital Media Producer?

 Gain Experience:

-- Internships: Seek internships at media companies, advertising agencies, or production houses to gain practical experience.
+Internships: Seek out internships at media companies, advertising agencies, or production houses.

-- Freelancing: Take on freelance projects to build your portfolio and gain exposure.
+- Freelancing: Take on freelance projects to build your portfolio and gain experience.

 -